alda pontes here on the keyboard!

 Through ALDA SMALL THINGS I started a new experiment: I'm splitting my hours into a blend of contract and pro-bono work (in roughly equal parts).
 I partner with for-profit organizations on a contract basis to deliver software & data products (work is done remotely).
 I volunteer with not-for-profit social welfare & justice organizations to help out however I can; that has looked like teaching, operations, software, construction, design & architecture.
 These are made possible through rewarding collaborations with my partner Simit Rajwadi.

 As an ethical builder and data learner, I encourage myself and others to question our decision-making every step along the way.
 I put our preconceived notions on the table and stare them in the face.
-When we make a methodological choice, we explain it to ourselves and to others to ensure we are making a decision from a place of best-in-class practice.
-We do not conduct directed explorations that seek to corroborate an existing hypothesis.
-We understand that this is a natural human instinct (to prove oneself correct), and we actively exorcise this practice from our scientific process.
+When I make a methodological choice, I explain it to myself and to others to ensure we are making a decision from a place of best-in-class practice.
+I do not conduct directed explorations that seek to corroborate an existing hypothesis.
+I understand that this is a natural human instinct (to prove oneself correct), and I actively exorcise this practice from my scientific process.

 many thank yous